mpwillson/pcloud/README_playlist.md

 password (not echoed).
 Once the initial authentication takes place, the auth token returned by pCloud is stored in the configuration file.
 The token will be used if it exists and has not expired.
-Further uses of `playlist.py` will not require authentication.
+Further uses of `playlist.py` will not require authentication, until the auth token expires.

 # OPTIONS